 About United Cerebral Palsy of Nebraska

 Cerebral palsy is a non-progressive disorder of the motor control areas of the developing brain.
 It is caused by damage to one or more specific areas of the brain.
-UCP of Nebraska serves individuals with a spectrum of disabilities, not just cerebral palsy.
-In fact, more than 65% of the people we serve have a disability other than cerebral palsy.
+There is no cure for cerebral palsy; however, treatments that reduce the symptoms can improve quality of life.
+UCP of Nebraska provides education, advocacy, grants and social programs to individuals and their families with cerebral palsy and similar disorders.

 Programs & Services Offered

 - Tech Tools – A Developmental Technology Library: Libraries are located throughout the state and offer a wide variety of adapted toys, equipment and devices to individuals of all ages with developmental delays and physical challenges.

 - Family Focus is a series of events designed for the entire family to enjoy peer connections.

 - Client Assistance Grants provide limited financial assistance to qualified individuals with a disability.